West Highland Way Packing List

 Quality Raincoat

-I now have two of these ‘alright’ quality raincoats, I will never again scrimp on cost (as I ended up buying two anyway).
-My advice is – splurge, buy one decent one, named brand.
-I was envious as the other girls all had coats where the raindrops balanced neatly on top of the material whereas they doused mine.
+My advice is to splurge and buy a decent one named brand.
+I was envious as the other girls all had coats where the raindrops balanced neatly on top of the material, whereas they doused mine.

-For Iceland, I invested in a Mountain Equipment Rupal US / UK and it is one of the two best hiking gear decisions I’ve made.
-The second is purchasing Salomon Quest boots.
+For Iceland, I invested in a Mountain Equipment Rupal US / UK, one of the two best hiking gear decisions I’ve made.

-The back of the coat covers my bum which is great in wet weather.
-There are two large pockets on the front of the coat which store phones, maps and even a small camera.
+Two large pockets on the front of the coat store phones, maps and even a small camera.

 For long-term travel hikes, I pack a Marmot PreCip Jacket US / UK because it is water-resistant, thin, light AND folds away into its own pocket.